Îto-KMC plasma model

 0D chemistry

-The user input interface to the Îto-KMC model consists of a zero-dimensional plasma kinetics interface called ItoKMCPhysics
+The user input interface to the Îto-KMC model consists of a zero-dimensional plasma kinetics interface called ItoKMCPhysics.

 This interface consists of the following main functionalities: